Carson Graham Secondary

 3. My child is a good student.
 Is it okay to take them out of school for an extended period of time for a family vacation?

 This is a question that is often asked of Principals.
 If you refer to the answer in question 1, then removing your child from school for a family vacation is not in the best interest of their academic or social needs, even if they are successful learners.
 Students very quickly get behind, fall out of the pattern of attending and can feel stressed and anxious about getting caught up again.
 If you must remove your child from school for extended lengths of time, please contact the administration and your child's teacher(s), to see if there are projects and assignments that can be worked on while you are a way.
 Have your child book an appointment to meet with their teacher(s) their first day back to see what work they have missed and determine a plan to catch up.
-Please note, that teachers will not be able to provide one on one lessons for students who have missed classes.
+Please note, that teachers will not be able to provide all missed work in advance or one on one lessons for students who have missed classes.

 A sudden change in behaviour like this indicates that something else may be going on for your child.
-They may have had a conflict with at teacher or a peer and they do not know how to handle it.
+They may have had a conflict with a teacher or a peer and they do not know how to handle it.
 They may not understand an important concept and are afraid to ask for help.
 Talk to your child to try to determine what is causing this change.
-Contact their teacher(s)/school counsellor and/or principal immediately to determine what has happened and what solutions and strategies can be put in place to re-engage them in school.
+Contact their teacher(s) and/or school counsellor immediately to determine what has happened and what solutions and strategies can be put in place to re-engage them in school.

-6. What may poor attendance indicate about a child?
+5. What may poor attendance indicate about a child?

 Poor attendance indicates a lack of engagement with both the academic and social aspects of school.
 It may be a symptom of a more complicated issue or problem: